MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 MN Global earns revenue through:
 - A fixed coordination fee on Bitcoin infrastructure fees processed through the system
-- Optional analytics, reporting, or integration services (non-custodial)
+- Optional analytics, reporting, or integration services (non custodial)
 - Support contracts with large operators or institutions

-Revenue is received in Bitcoin and held in the **Bitcoin-core-aligned reserve**.
+Revenue is received in Bitcoin and held in the **Bitcoin core aligned reserve**.
 No token issuance is required for core operations.

 ---